 Celebrated in January or February, Pongal Festival is a four-day-long harvest celebration in the state of Tamil Nadu in Southern India.
 Held after harvesting crops like rice, sugarcane, and turmeric, this thanksgiving festival is held to thank the Sun god and Lord Indra for helping farmers produce bountiful crops.4 If you want to try some of the delicious foods associated with this festival, visit Dassana’s Veg Recipes for 46 delectable main dishes and sweets.

-Whatever you’re celebrating – and whatever food is going on your holiday table – here are some wonderful ways to show gratitude for the bounty in your life during this harvest season and all year long:
+Whether you are celebrating or not here are some wonderful ways to show gratitude for the bounty in your life during this harvest season and all year long:

 - Say thank you.
 Thank the people in your life who have made a difference along the way.
-Write a note or give them a call on Thanksgiving day and let them know how their presence in your life has enriched it.
+Write a note or give them a call and let them know how their presence in your life has enriched it.

 - Write it down.
 Having a gratitude journal is a powerful way to remind yourself of all you have to be thankful for, especially on hard days when giving thanks might be the furthest thing from you mind.
 At the end of every day, jot down at least three things that happened for which you are grateful.
 Noticing the positive things in your life will eventually become a habit if that’s what you intentionally focus your attention on.

 - Share a meal.
-If you are lucky enough to have a fridge that’s never empty, consider sharing a Thanksgiving meal with someone in need.
-Donate to your local food bank, or pack up a dinner to safely drop off to a friend or neighbor who could use a warm, nourishing meal.
-Foresters members could also put together holiday care packages with the help of a one-time Foresters Care grant or a Community Volunteer grant.
+If you are lucky enough to have a fridge that’s never empty, consider sharing a meal with someone in need.
+Donate to your local food bank, or pack up a dinner to safely drop off to a friend or neighbour who could use a warm, nourishing meal.
+Foresters members could also put together care packages with the help of a one-time Foresters Care grant or a Community Volunteer grant.
 Members can login to MyForesters to find out more and apply today.
-Applications for 2021 Foresters Care activities must be submitted by December 17, and October 22 is the deadline to apply for 2021 Community Volunteer grants.
+Applications for 2021 Foresters Care activities must be submitted by 17th December and 22nd October is the deadline to apply for 2021 Community Volunteer grants.

 - Make a donation.
-Support a local charity that’s important to you and your family by making a donation at Thanksgiving.
-Even a few dollars can make a big difference to a small, local charity that doesn’t have the budget or staff necessary to organize large special events like charity walks/runs to raise awareness and funds.
+Support a local charity that’s important to you and your family by making a donation.
+Even a few pounds can make a big difference to a small, local charity that doesn’t have the budget or staff necessary to organise large special events like charity walks/runs to raise awareness and funds.